GianfrancoPiazzolla/EV-Master/README.md

 Vehicle profiles allow you to switch between multiple EVs (or configurations) instantly without re-entering data.

+**🎭 Modal UI:**
+- Accessed via the **👤** button in the header
+- Modal overlay with backdrop blur (`8px`) and dark semi-transparent background
+- Scrollable profile list with custom scrollbar styling
+- Click outside the modal to close
+- Each profile card shows: name, and all stored parameters in detail

-**Each preset stores:**
+**Each preset stores 9 parameters:**
 - 🔋 Usable battery capacity (kWh)
 - 📄 WLTP rated range (Km)
-- ⛽ ICE reference fuel consumption (Km/L) — for cost/CO₂ comparisons
+- ⛽ ICE reference fuel consumption (Km/L)
+- 🌗 Theme preference (dark/light)
+- 💶 Electricity price (€/kWh)
+- ⛽ Fuel price (€/L)
+- 🌫️ Grid CO₂ intensity (g/kWh)
+- 💨 ICE CO₂ emissions (g/Km)

 **Operations:**
-- **💾 Save** — prompts for a name and saves the current values as a new named profile
+- **💾 Save** — enter a name (max 40 chars) and save the current configuration as a new named profile
-- **📂 Load** — select a preset from the dropdown to instantly apply its values and recompute all tabs
+- **📂 Load** — click the Load button on any profile to instantly apply all its values and recompute all tabs (triggers page reload for clean state)
-- **🗑️ Delete** — removes the selected preset after confirmation
+- **✕ Delete** — removes the selected preset after confirmation
+- HTML-escaped output to prevent XSS in profile names

 Presets are persisted in `localStorage` along with the rest of the application state.